• WORK

 award: concurso nacional de calidad arquitectónica 2007 - first prize - colegio de arquitectos del perú

 The original building, designed by Emilio Harth-Terré and declared Historic Monument, was conceived as a massive volume that has two stories but appears to have a single, massive level.
-The project works with the opposite strategy: tripartition of the two-floor extension to reduce scale and avoid competing with the primary role given to the original façade.
-Treatment to the new façade, apparently ethereal, is conceived in a random sequence.
-The glass screen captures natural light and create shadows help create a rhythm that merge with surrounding buildings.
+The project works with the opposite strategy: tripartition of the two-floor extension to reduce the scale and avoid competing with the central role given to the original façade.
+Treatment of the new façade, apparently ethereal, is conceived in a random sequence.
+The glass screen captures natural light and creates shadows to help create a rhythm that merges with surrounding buildings.
 Inside, metallic footbridges cross the patio to link the escape staircases and become informal learning places.

 MALRAUX MUSEUM